malloc-nbytes/camelCase_to_snake/README.md

 So what even is camel case?
 In `ccts`, camel case is:

 1. The first letter is lowercase
-2. Some variable (except for the first) must be uppercase
+2. Some letter (except for the first) must be uppercase
-3. If a variable only has one uppercase letter *and* it's the last letter, it is _not_ camelcase.
+3. If an identifier only has one uppercase letter *and* it's the last letter, it is _not_ camelcase.

 ### Examples